Eliav2/react-xarrows/README.md

 liked my work? please star [this repo](https://github.com/Eliav2/react-xarrows).

 this project developed with the help of using codesandbox. [see and fork easily here](https://codesandbox.io/s/github/Eliav2/react-xarrows).

-#### what to expect

-- this arrows will rerender and will update the arrows position whenever needed(not like other similar npm libraries).
-- works no matter where the Xarrow component placed in the DOM relative to his anchors.
-- works no matter what the type of elemnts the anchors are (like div,p, h1, and so on).
-- nice intellij suggestinons will apear when working with Xarrow.
-- nice errors and warnings.
-- works inside scrollable windows(no matter how many - or even if any anchor element inside diffrent nested scrolling windows).
-- you can give this component simple props or more detailed ones for more custom behavior and looking.
-- please see the examples below to understand better the using and features.

-#### what to NOT expect

-- keep in mind that this is React component ,so you should adopt React best practices.

-  1.  place the Xarrow under the relevent ancestor(of 'start' and 'end' element), so when the anchors elements rerenders so do Xarrow(in simple cases the component will rerender anyway because of DOM listerns i've added,but keep in mind),however, in most cases it will work normally anyway.
-  2.  it is recommended to provide react refs over Id's. it is more consitent, reliable, and this is the recommended way providing refs to DOM elements in React(over Id's which uses getElementById under the hood),but if you choose to stick with id's make sure you rendering xarrow after you render his anchors.

-- if your component uses 3rd components that uses animations and transformations that changes the anchors DOM positions - the xarrow will not rerender to the latest animated points, but to the firstest. you need to trigger update after all animations ended(this is not something i can monitor - so its up to you).

 ## installation